jecki/DHParser/Introduction.md

-encode these in the data as long as this mentioned as a rule in the data description and as long as we pay attention to insert the line feeds and blanks according to these rules when serializing the data in a human readable form.
+encode these in the data as long as this mentioned as a rule in the data description and as long as we pay attention to insert the line feeds and blanks according to these rules when serializing the data in a human-readable form.
 The philosophy behind this design decision can be called "rule-based data enrichment".

 The output of "LyrikParser_example.py" follows a different philosophy, namely that of "comprehensive data modeling".
-In this case everything that is needed for rendering the data in a human readable form is included in the data itself in addition to every aspect that is modeled for processing the data with a machine.
+In this case everything that is needed for rendering the data in a human-readable form is included in the data itself in addition to every aspect that is modeled for processing the data with a machine.
 This does not mean that every aspect of the source data will be preserved.
 Rather, the philosophy